 12860 After garbage collection.

 Statistics.
-There is an excellent way of getting a general feel of the amount of memory your program is allocating on the managed heap.
+Here is a way to monitor memory use.
 You can set up a special web page or dialog in your program that reports the statistics from GetTotalMemory.

-It can store the previous figure in a static field, and then subtract the second from the first to see the change.
-This does not give you precise and exact figures.
-But it helps you determine if memory is or will become a problem.
+And This item can store the previous figure in a static field, and then subtract the second from the first to see the change.